-The final issue is competition between incumbent utility programs and third party RFP programs.
-Specific instances are discussed below, but at a high level there are two issues.92 The first issue is what it means for a third-party bidder's proposed program to be "competing" with or be "duplicative" of a utility program.
-Although it may be obvious in some cases (such as with Ameren's Small Business Direct Install program, discussed further below) where a third-party bidder is seeking to serve the exact same market with similar or the same energy efficiency solution, the IPA is not aware of a Commission-approved standard for these terms in the context of Section 16-111.5B.
-The second issue is the authority of the Commission to reject a third-party bidder's program that is "competing" with or "duplicative" of a utility's program but which otherwise passes the standard for cost-effectiveness.
-Section 16-111.5B does not directly address this matter, although it is possible to read the statutory terms "new," "expanded," and "incremental" as requiring new programs that are additive (i.e. non-competitive and non-duplicative) to utility programs.
+The final issue is duplicative and competitive programs.
+This includes competition between incumbent utility programs and third party RFP programs, and similarly bid programs.^r Specific instances are discussed below, but at a high level there are two issues:^{r98}

+1) The first issue is what it means for a third-party bidder's proposed program to be "competing" with or be "duplicative" of a utility program or other bidder's programs.
+Although it may be obvious in some cases (such as with Ameren's-programs bid in to the utility portfoliosSmallSmall Business Direct Install program, discussed further belowin Sections X and Xbelow) where a third-party bidder is seeking to serve the exact same market with similar or the same energy efficiency solutionmeasures, additional clarity is neededsolution.

+2) The second issue is the authority of the CommissionabilityCommission to reject a third-party bidder's program that is "competing" with or "duplicative" of a utility's program, or another bidder's program, but which otherwise passes the standard for cost-effectiveness.

+The IPA notes that.Section 16-111.5B directly addressesaddress this matter by using the statutory terms of "new," "expanded," and "incremental" as requiring programs that are additive (i.e. non-competitive and non-duplicative) to utility programs.

+Also aAs specified in the Act, the IPA shall include programs that "it determines" are cost effective.
+The IPA recognizes that the inclusion of competitive and duplicative programs presents such problems as:

+1) The TRC is calculated based on the program in isolation, absent of a duplicative or competitive programs.
+In the event a competitive or duplicative program exists, the savings for all competitive and duplicative programs would be reduced by an unknown amount and thus the program could become cost-ineffective.

+2) The existence of competitive and duplicative programs creates market confusion and reduced savings based on customer and program ally frustration and reduced integrity for the energy efficiency program.

+3) Program costs are duplicated and inefficiencies will occur with the implementation of competitive and duplicative programs, especially in the cases of programs competing/duplicating expanded programs.

+4) Current utility implementers have already been investigated and proven as viable vendors, where contracting with new, competing vendors creates additional risk.

+Once determined as duplicative or competitive, the utility does not necessarily evaluate and validate the vendor in terms of reputation, credit worthiness and references.
+Therefore requiring a competitive program's inclusion means the utilities' and the customers' investment in that unknown vendor's program could be at a higher risk.
 The Commission should also clarify if the utilities may screen out those programs pursuant to Section 16-111.5B(a)(3) or whether the IPA must include all "competing" or "duplicative" programs and then request that the Commission remove those programs pursuant to Section 16-111.5B(a)(5).

-The IPA recommends that the Commission, consistent with its decisions in Section 8-103 (to the extent these issues have been litigated), set a standard for "competing" and "duplicative", and explicitly hold that "competing" and "duplicative" programs (however defined) are not to be approved pursuant to Section 16-111.5B(a)(3) or (5).
+The IPA recommends that the Commission, consistent with its decisions in Section 8-103 (to the extent these issues have been litigated), how portfolios have been implemented for Section 8-103/4 where there are not competitive and duplicative programs being implemented, set a standard for "competing" and "duplicative", and explicitly hold that "competing" and "duplicative" programs (however defined) are not to be approved pursuant to Section 16-111.5B(a)(3) or (5).